Jean Muteba Rahier

 Bio

 Jean Muteba Rahier is Professor of Anthropology and African & African Diaspora Studies at Florida International University (FIU), where he served as director of the African & African Diaspora Studies Program from 2008 to 2016.
 He received his Ph.D. in sociology from the Université de Paris X, at Nanterre, France.
-He is the author of three books, and the editor or co-editor of four books.
+He is the author of three books (a fourth is in the works), and the editor or co-editor of five books.
 He has authored more than 80 articles and book chapters, and was, from January 2002 to the summer 2007, the Editor-in-Chief of the Journal of Latin American and Caribbean Anthropology.
 He is currently serving as Director of the Observatory of Justice for Afrodescendants in Latin America (OJALA) at FIU.
 He is a co-founder of OJALA.
-His research interests, as shown in his CV, spans West and Central Africa, and the African diaspora in the Americas, and mostly in Latin America.
-His most recent Visiting Scholar positions have been at the Pontificia Universidad Católica del Ecuador, Quito, Ecuador; the Universidad Andina Simón Bolivar in Quito, Ecuador; the University of Ghana, in Legon, Ghana; the University of Cape Coast, Ghana; and the Université Cheikh Anta Diop, Dakar, Senegal.
-He currently serves as PI on the NSF-funded research project, “A Multifaceted Examination of the Application of Ethno-Racial Law in Contemporary Multiculturalist Ecuador.”
-Since August 2021, he also is Editor-in-Chief of the journal Latin American and Caribbean Ethnic Studies (LACES).
+His research interests, as shown in his CV, span West and Central Africa, and the African diaspora in the Americas, and mostly in Latin America.
+His most recent Visiting Scholar positions have been at the Universidad Andina Simón Bolivar in Quito, Ecuador; at the Pontificia Universidad Católica del Ecuador, Quito, Ecuador; the University of Ghana, in Legon, Ghana; the University of Cape Coast, Ghana; and the Université Cheikh Anta Diop, Dakar, Senegal.
+He served as PI on a three-year NSF-funded research project, “A Multifaceted Examination of the Application of Ethno-Racial Law in Contemporary Multiculturalist Ecuador” from August 2021 to December 2024.
+He was the Editor-in-Chief of the journal Latin American and Caribbean Ethnic Studies (LACES) from August 2021 to December 2025.
+Some information about what he is working on now can be gathered from looking at the following sections.

 Selected Publications